swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 - `fallback:`
 - `invisible:`

-and I picked `unknown:` as the best option, admittedly as much for *not* having *unwanted* connotations as for having *good* connotations.
+For the review of the proposal, I picked `unknown:` as the best option, admittedly as much for *not* having *unwanted* connotations as for having *good* connotations.
+The core team ultimately went with `@unknown default:` / `@unknown case _:` instead.

 A bigger change would be to make a custom *pattern* instead of a custom *case,* even if it were subject to the same restrictions in implementation (see "`unknown` patterns" above).
 This usually meant using a symbol of some kind to distinguish the "unknown" from a normal label or pattern, leading to `case #unknown` or similar.
 This makes the new feature less special, since it's "just another pattern".
 However, it would be surprising to have such a pattern but keep the restrictions described in this proposal; thus, it would only make sense to do this if we were going to implement fully general pattern-matching for this feature.
 See "`unknown` patterns" above for more discussion.